by Laurence Palmer, DDS

 There are three wonderful clinical populations served by the Clinic:

 - Future missionaries who are identified by their priesthood leaders, needing dental work completed before submitting their applications.
-These delightful young men and women are anxious to serve, and need comprehensive primary dental care, including basic restorative and3rdmolar surgery.
-Missionaries in the MTC or missionaries serving throughout Guatemala who develop critical oral health needs while on their missions Orphans from the Mi Casa Orphanage, including the 25 girls living near the facility where the clinic is located and the 350 young boys in the Zone 10 boy’s facility, as well as children from other orphanages.
-While most of these children are now in active recall and are easily cared for, new children continue to present with untreated needs.
+These delightful young men and women are anxious to serve, and need comprehensive primary dental care, including basic restorative and 3rd molar surgery.
+Missionaries in the MTC or missionaries serving throughout Guatemala who develop critical oral health needs while on their missions Orphans from the Mi Casa Orphanage, as well as children from other orphanages.

 Why is the Academy supporting this effort?